davidsneighbour/namespace/README.md

 # DNB Hugo Reserved Namespaces

-A collection of DNB configuration parameters.
-This repository will have no value to anything other than people who add features to dnb-hugo projects.
-Hugo overrides data files from different projects that reside in the same named folder, so this list keeps an eye on them.
+A collection of DNB configuration parameters. _**This repository will have no value to anyone other than people who add features to dnb-hugo projects that require configuration parameters via data directory.**_ Hugo overrides data files from different projects that reside in the same named folder, so this list keeps an eye on them and ensures singularity.

-Project settings: `data/dnb/NAMESPACENAME/configuration.toml` is expected, additional files might occur if the project documents their names.
+Project settings: `data/dnb/NAMESPACENAME/config.toml` is expected, additional files might occur if the project documents their names.
 Everything below `data/dnb/NAMESPACE/` has to reside in the same module and data mount.

 Configurations are then accessible via `site.Data.dnb.NAMESPACENAME.configuration`.